losizm/scamper/README.md

 app.logger(new File("/tmp/server.log"))
 ```

-And there are peformance-related settings that can be tweaked as well.
+And there are performance-related settings that can be tweaked as well.

 ```scala
 app.backlogSize(50)